Mitochron-Hub/backend-assessment/README.md

 4. Write basic unit tests for the endpoints.

-DEADLINE: 7 working days from the date of receipt of this document.
-I.e 10th, February 2025.
+DEADLINE: 3 working days from the date of receipt of this document. i.e 9PM 14th, February 2025.